webflo/themekey/README.txt

 ThemeKey Properties
 ===================

-"ThemeKey Properties" adds additional properties to ThemeKey module.
+"ThemeKey Properties" adds additional properties to the ThemeKey module.
 Download it from http://drupal.org/project/themekey_properties